DMovies - Your platform for thought-provoking cinema

 Humanist Vampire Seeking Consenting Suicidal Person (Vampire Humaniste Cherche Suicidaire Consentant)

-Young vampire is just too sensitive to kill, in this sad, hopeful and luminous addition to a well-worn genre - live from Venice Days
+Young vampire is just too sensitive to kill, in this sad, hopeful and luminous addition to a well-worn genre - in cinemas on Friday, October 11th

 The title of Ariane Louis-Seize’s debut feature film strikes as one of those “wanted” flyers that you find in some cafés.
 But Sasha (Sara Montpetit) is not interested in a new bike or a second-hand sofa, far from it.
 The young vampire wants to feed without having to rob a human being of their life.
 The only option for this soft-hearted humanist is to hunt people who wish to die.
 Enters Paul (Félix-Antoine Bénard), a suicidal teenager who accepts to sacrifice his life – one devoid of meaningful connections – for her sake.